tomas-sucena/2023-FEUP-FSI/labs/LOGBOOK11.md

 ![Alt text](images/11-17.png)

 This time, the browser did not issue any warning, which meant our Man-In-The-Middle attack was executed flawlessly.
 Thus, we proved just how dangerous an attacker with a CA's private key can truly be.
-For comparison, the results of both of our attacks can be found below: